-- Import & Export - probably you already have a vast amount of personal information stored in other applications or as files on your computer.
+- Import & Export - probably you already have a vast amount of personal information stored in other applications, databases or as files & folders on your computer.
 You should be able to move it to your personal information manager, but also to be able to move it out, if the need arises.

-- Tagging and metadata - another tool for making navigating and finding your stuff better is to be able to label the different data items with tags or other attributes.
+- Tagging and metadata - another tool for making navigating and finding your stuff better is to be able to label the different data items with tags, categories and other attributes.

 - Forms & Templates - required for managing collections.

 - Web clipper - makes collecting web snippets and bookmarks much easier.